-As an MP, Nickie works closely with the City of London Corporation and Westminster City Council to continue to make the Two Cities the best place to live, work, raise a family or start a business.
+As an MP, Nickie works closely with the City of London Corporation and Westminster City Council.

 Nickie is always keen to hear local people’s views and concerns.
 You can find her contact details here.